 I don't know what the horses were doing.
 But I know enough to know a good thing when I feel one.
 And I know enough not to get in the way.
 So I just stood there with the pony as we did our best to keep the boy there and stay quiet, focused on sending loving energy, holding that sacred space together with my equine partners.
 The usually hyperactive and tense boy was quiet; his body was soft, receiving.

 Afterwards, the rest of the session proceeded as normal, with grooming, playing games, leading, riding, and lying on the horse's rump and melting like butter at the end.
 But I was so grateful for the gift the horses gave us at the start.

 That moment was something I could never plan, never ask for, even, but only stand witness as something greater than us happened.
 And then I reminded myself that the magic happens in moments when we simply allow it to, when we give in to the unknown.
 It's when the horses can be themselves and we stop getting in the way.

-Laura Williams, founder of Humans and Horses in western Russia, works with her eight horses - the Herd of Joy - to help children and adults become healthier, more heartful beings.
+Laura Williams passed away in a tragic accident in October 2018.
+She was the founder of Humans and Horses in western Russia, and worked with her eight horses - the Herd of Joy - to help children and adults become healthier, more heartful beings.

 At the Spirit Horse Festival, we will always love and honour Laura for the wonderful soul-sister she was, as well as the outstanding contribution she made, not only to the Festival, but to EAL worldwide.